lvgl/lvgl/docs/CODING_STYLE.rst

     Tells Doxygen to link to an anchor provided elsewhere in the documentation.
     ``unique_string_identifier`` must exactly match a string used elsewhere with an ``@anchor`` command.  ``Link text`` is the text that will appear in the hyperlink.
+    Do not use the ``@ref`` command to try to create hyperlinks to documentation for LVGL data types (structs, unions or typedefs) or functions.
+Doxygen will generate a warning and NOT create the link, because the *correct* way to create those links is just to leave data types and function names bare.
+(Surrounding those code elements with single back-quotes does not change the meaning to Doxygen, it only changes the font used in the hyperlink.)
 ``@see  text``
     Tells Doxygen to provide a "See also" pagraph in a highlighted section, helpful when additional information about a topic can be found elsewhere.